TimeTravelPenguin/FpsTimecodeConverter/README.md

 ![Application View](/ReadmeImages/MainWindow.png)

 ## How to use the application?
+Using the application is easy.
+First, select:
 #### 1. FPS
-Using the application is easy.
-First, select your FPS value.
 FPS is the measure of how many times in one second you video preview updates.

 #### 2. Precision